P-p-H-d/mlib/README.md

 ##### void string\_init\_printf(string\_t v, const char format[], ...)

-Initialize 'v' to the formatted string 'format'.
+Initialize 'v' to the formatted string 'format' with the given variable argument lists.
 'format' is like the printf function family.

+##### void string\_init\_vprintf(string\_t v, const char format[], va\_list args)

+Initialize 'v' to the formatted string 'format' with the given variable argument lists 'args'.
+'format' is like the printf function family.

 ##### int string\_printf (string\_t v, const char format[], ...)

 Set the string 'v' to the formatted string 'format'.
-'format' is like the printf function family.
+'format' is like the printf function family with the given variable argument list.
+Return the number of characters printed (excluding the final null char), or a negative value in case of error.

+##### int string\_vprintf (string\_t v, const char format[], va\_list args)

+Set the string 'v' to the formatted string 'format'.
+'format' is like the vprintf function family with the variable argument list 'args'.
+Return the number of characters printed (excluding the final null char), or a negative value in case of error.

 ##### int string\_cat\_printf (string\_t v, const char format[], ...)